-Core Application Documents 1 Final submission of the application through the Bodossaki Foundation's Programme Portal 2 Budget form (using the template available on the programme webpage ) Supporting documents of the lead applicant and partner 1 1 Declaration of honor for the lead applicant and partner in the Republic of Cyprus for the 'PREVENT' programme signed by their legal representative 2 Statute of the Organisation - Founding Act, as amended and in force 3 Certificate of Registration in the relevant Register.
-4 Organisation's current Child Protection Policy (where applicable) 5 If the organisation has financial data for at least the last 2 tax years (2022 &amp; 2023): If the organisation is audited by a certified auditor: If the organisation does not have financial information for the 2022 tax year:
+Core Application Documents 1 Final submission of the application through the Bodossaki Foundation's Programme Portal 2 Budget form (using the template available on the programme webpage) Supporting documents of the lead applicant and partner 9 1 Declaration of honor for the lead applicant and partner in the Republic of Cyprus for the 'PLATO' programme signed by their legal representative 2 Statute of the Organisation - Founding Act, as amended and in force.
+3 Certificate of Registration in the relevant Register.
+4 Organisation's current Child Protection Policy (where applicable) 5 If the organisation has financial data for at least the last 2 tax years (2023 & 2024): If the organisation is audited by a certified auditor: 6 Letter signed by the legal representative stating whether the organisation is registered with the Commissioner of Taxation and the Department of Social Insurance.
+7 Declaration for missing supporting documents signed by the legal representative of the organisation, in the case that a supporting document cannot be submitted within the deadline.